 One of the best things that I did during my trip in Antigua, Guatemala was hiking Pacaya Volcano.
 Pacaya is one of main active volcanoes in Guatemala, on which you can often see lava.

-For around US 25, You can book a hike of Pacaya volcano.
+For around US 25, you can book a tour.
 There are usually two tours, one in the morning and one in the afternoon.
 I recommend the afternoon one because you get to see the sunset, which projects beautiful colors on the entire valley below.

 The hike up the volcano is not very difficult, but it is uphill all the way and you have to step through volcanic ash, so bring walking sticks and a great pair od shoes.
 It takes about an hour to reach the caldera of the volcano, produced by previous eruptions.
 Here, the guide will take out marshmallows and skewers and you can practice roasting them in little holes, using nothing but the steam of the volcano.
 It is quite impressive!